firesurfer/rclcs/doc/SupportedTypes.md

 * arrays

-* nested messages are supported but can be buggy at the moment
+* nested messages are supported